highTowerSU/moodle-qtype_vdsmultiplechoice/readme.md

-# The OU Multi-response question type
+# The VdS Multiple Choice question type

 The main difference from the standard Moodle multiple choice question type is in the way that grading works.
 When creating the question, the teacher just